 Principal Care Management (PCM) is a chronic care management (CCM) service offered to individuals who have a single difficult chronic disease that has persisted for three months or more.
 It puts patients at high risk for hospitalization, acute exacerbation, functional deterioration, or death.
 In other words, a patient-centered treatment strategy is called PCM (principal care management).

-PCM raises income, enhances the standard of care, and encourages improved health outcomes.
+PCM neither raises revenue nor enhances the standard of care and encourages improved health outcomes.
 It is difficult for providers to get reimbursed for PCM because it is still a relatively new care management paradigm.
-The provider is required to document all PCM services provided, including the time spent and the exact tasks conducted.
-This post will walk you through principal care management billing procedures and PCM CPT codes.
+The health care provider is required to document all PCM services provided, including the time spent and the exact tasks conducted.
+Here we will walk you through principal care management billing procedures and PCM CPT codes.

 Important Requirements for Principal Care Management Billing